Hazzan: Female cantors in non-Orthodox Judaism

 In the 21st century, most streams of non-Orthodox Judaism no longer maintain gender distinctions, and therefore women often serve as cantors in these communities.

 The earliest known woman ḥazzan, Julie Rosewald, called "Cantor Soprano" by her congregation, is sometimes called the United States' first female cantor, serving San Francisco's Temple Emanu-El from 1884 until 1893.
 However, she was not ordained.

+Another early and un-ordained woman ḥazzan was Madame Goldye Steiner, who sang in cantorial concerts as well as in Broadway shows throughout the 1920s.
+She was one of the first African-American female cantors.

 In 1955, Betty Robbins (born Berta Abramson in 1924, in Greece) was appointed as cantor of Temple Avodah, a Reform congregation in Oceanside, New York.
 Like Rosewald, she was not formally ordained, but "the spokesman for the School of Sacred Music, founded in 1947 as the first training school for cantors in [the United States], said today there was no religious law, merely a tradition, against women becoming cantors", indicating the school's institutional approval.

 In 1975 Barbara Ostfeld-Horowitz became the first ordained female cantor in Jewish history.

 The Women Cantors' Network was founded in 1982 to support and advocate for women cantors by Deborah Katchko, the second woman ever to serve as a cantor in a Conservative synagogue.
 Initially a group of only twelve women, its membership grew to 90 by 1996.
 The organization holds an annual conference.

 In 1987 Erica Lippitz and Marla Rosenfeld Barugel became the first two female cantors ordained in Conservative Judaism; they were ordained at the same time by the Cantors Institute of the Jewish Theological Seminary in New York City.

 The Cantors Assembly, a professional organization of cantors associated with Conservative Judaism, did not allow women to join until 1990.

 Sharon Hordes became the first cantor (female or otherwise) in Reconstructionist Judaism in 2002.

 Avitall Gerstetter, who lived in Germany, became the first female cantor in Jewish Renewal (and the first female cantor in Germany) in 2002.

 Susan Wehle became the first American female cantor in Jewish Renewal in 2006, serving until her death in 2009.
 The first American women to be ordained as cantors in Jewish Renewal after Susan Wehle's ordination were Michal Rubin and Abbe Lyons, both ordained on January 10, 2010.

 In 2001 Deborah Davis became the first cantor (female or otherwise) in Humanistic Judaism; however, Humanistic Judaism has since stopped graduating cantors.

 In 2009, Iran-born Tannoz Bahremand Foruzanfar was ordained as a cantor by the non-denominational Academy for Jewish Religion (California), becoming the first female Persian ordained cantor in the United States.